What You Need to Know About Agricultural Products Grader or Sorter

 - Separate fiber tufts between fingers to assess strength, uniformity, and cohesive quality of fibers.

-What an Agricultural Products Grader or Sorter Should Know
+What Every Agricultural Products Grader or Sorter Should Know

-These are the skills Agricultural Products Graders and Sorters say are the most useful in their careers:
+When polled, Agricultural Products Graders and Sorters say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.